savonet/book/workflow.md

 will update the metadata of source `s` with `[("title","foo")]`.
 You can use this handler, for instance, in a custom HTML form.

+TODO: this is useful with websockets for instance, see #515

 #### File requests

 TODO: an example of a request queue with harbor (see #949).